aquasecurity/tfsec/docs/checks/aws/cloudwatch/index.md

 ## Checks

-- [log-group-customer-key](log-group-customer-key){:target="_blank" rel="nofollow noreferrer noopener"} CloudWatch log groups should be encrypted using CMK
+- [log-group-customer-key](log-group-customer-key) CloudWatch log groups should be encrypted using CMK